Frequently Asked Questions

 Yes, there is bicycle parking at Kilmeadan Station.

-Yes, the Whistlestop Café is open daily from 10am to 4pm.
-You can enjoy Blue Butterfly coffee, specialty teas, Market Stall hot and cold sandwiches Kilmeadan Bakes treats, snacks and creamy 99’s.
+Yes, the Whistlestop Café is open daily from 10am to 4:30pm.
+You can enjoy Blue Butterfly coffee, specialty teas, Market Stall fresh and toasted sandwiches, Annette’s Bakehouse treats, snacks and creamy 99’s.

 Yes, there are group rates for groups of 20+.

-Yes, the Waterford and Lismore compartments are fully enclosed.
-The rest have a roof and sides up past waist height with all weather protection clear sheeting on one side .
+Yes, the front and back compartments are fully enclosed.
+The rest have a roof and sides up past waist height.
+All weather protection clear sheeting is lowered on one side to protect you from wind and rain.

 No, we do not hire bicycles from Kilmeadan Station but there are plenty of bicycle hire companies along the Waterford Greenway.
 Please see the Waterford Greenway section of the website

 The entire length of the Waterford Suir Valley Railway line is 10km.
-We do not operate on the full 10km daily as the little locomotives would not be able to sustain the operation.
-The regular schedule trip is 6km to Carriganore.
-This journey lasts 40 minutes allowing time to disembark, sanitise the train and reboard.
+We do not operate on the full 10km daily as the little locomotives would not be able to sustain the operation on a regular basis.

 The railway is open from 1st April to 30th September annually.
 It also operates for the mid term break in February and October.
 The Santa Express runs throughout the month of December.